spex-xray/spex-help/source/models/comt.rst

 | ``norm`` : Normalisation :math:`A` of the power law, in units of
   :math:`10^{44}` :math:`\mathrm{ph}` :math:`\mathrm{s}^{-1}`
   :math:`\mathrm{keV}^{-1}`.
-Due to the way the model is calculated, this is not the flux at 1�keV!
+Due to the way the model is calculated, this is not the flux at 1 keV!
 Default value: 1.
 | ``t0`` : The temperature :math:`T` of the seed photons in keV.
 Default
   value: 1 keV.
 | ``t1`` : The plasma temperature :math:`T` in keV.
 Default value: 100